NathbuildsAi/n8n_portfolio/README.md

 💡 Inspiration

-This project is designed as a foundation for AI automation agencies building:
+This project can serve as a foundation for building:

 AI email assistants